binaryage/chromex/readme.md

 Events delivered into the channel are in a form `[event-id event-args]` where event-args is a vector of parameters which were passed into event's callback function (after marshalling).
 So you can read Chrome documentation to figure out what to expect there.
-For example our `:chromex.ext.runtime/on-connect` event-id is documented under [runtime/on-connect event](https://developer.chrome.com/extensions/runtime#event-onConnect) and claims that callback has a single parameter `port` of type `runtime.Port`.
+For example our `:chromex.ext.runtime/on-connect` event-id is documented under [runtime/on-connect event](https://developer.chrome.com/extensions/runtime#event-onConnect) and claims that the callback has a single parameter `port` of type `runtime.Port`.
 Se we get `IChromePort` wrapper, because marshalling converted native `runtime.Port` into ClojureScript-friendly `IChromePort` on the way out.

 Ok, when anything connects to our background page, we receive an event with `::runtime/on-connect` id.
 We call `handle-client-connection!` with event-args.
 Here we have to do some client-specific work.
 First, add this new client into a collection of active clients.
 Second, send a hello message to the client and